List of birds of Kerala: Reed warblers, Grauer's warbler, and allies

-The members of this family are usually rather large for "warblers".
+Some members of this family are rather large for "warblers", though many are small.
 Most are rather plain olivaceous brown above with much yellow to beige below.
 They are usually found in open woodland, reedbeds, or tall grass.
 The family occurs mostly in southern to western Eurasia and surroundings, but it also ranges far into the Pacific, with some species in Africa.